How the arrow of time emerges from Hamiltonian systems by our incomplete knowledge: Kac–Zwanzig example

 In this section, we present the results of the numerical simulations of the Kac–Zwanzig model, similar to those in \cite{stuart-analysis,hald-kupferman,lof2024}.
 The detailed results are obtained by directly integrating the equations of motion \eqref{eq.KZ} for the detailed variables.
 The reduced equations of motion are obtained by integrating equations \eqref{eq.reduced} together with the Riccati equation \eqref{eqn:Riccati} in the deterministic case, and the Langevin equation \eqref{eq.Langevin} in the stochastic case.

 To increase the precision, the simulations are performed for the reduced state variables $\QQ$, $\PP$, and $s$ with extra state variables $\Psi_{mi}$ or $\Psi_\Sigma$,

 see \cite{lof2024} for more details on the calculations.
 Figure \ref{fig:StochasticKleeman} shows the trajectories for various initial conditions.
-It compares several variants of the lack-of-fit reduction withe projection operator method and the direct numerical simulation of the Kac--Zwanzig model.
-First, the non-stationary reduction with reduced variables $\QQ$, $\PP$, and $s$, which too much shows damping, is present.
-The non-stationarity means that we let the dissipation potential $\Sigma_e(t,\yy^*)$ depend explicitly on time and we solve the corresponding Riccati equation numerically.
-The $\Psi_{mi}$ method (with state variables $\QQ,\PP,s,\Psi_{mi}$) is a bit less overdamped, and we also show its stochastic extension.
+It compares two variants of the lack-of-fit reduction with the projection operator method and the direct numerical simulation of the Kac--Zwanzig model.
+First, the stationary reduction with reduced variables $\QQ$, $\PP$, and $s$, which shows too much damping, is present.
+The $\Psi_{mi}$ method (with state variables $\QQ,\PP,s,\Psi_{mi}$) is a bit less overdamped.
+For both choices of variables we also show the stochastic extension.

 The closest agreement between the detailed and reduced dynamics is obtained by the projection operator method.
-However, for other choices of the distribution $\omega_i$, the projection operator method could even lead to zero dissipation, as in Figure \ref{fig.omegsq}, so we focus on the lack-of-fit methods.
+However, for other choices of the distribution $\omega_i$, the projection operator method could even lead to zero dissipation \eqref{eq.gamma1}, as shown in Figure \ref{fig.omegsq}, so we focus on the lack-of-fit methods.

-From the lack-of-fit methods, that with $\Psi_{mi}$ gives the best results among the lack-of-fit reductions, especially in the non-stationary case, when the dissipation potential $\Sigma_e$ depends explicitly on time.
-When $\Psi_\Sigma$ is used, instead of $\Psi_{mi}$, the deviation with respect to the detailed simulation is a bit higher.
-The simplest set of state variables, $\QQ$, $\PP$, and $s$ gives the worst results, as expected.
+From the two lack-of-fit methods, the one with $\Psi_{mi}$ gives the better results, whereas the simpler set of state variables, $\QQ$, $\PP$, and $s$ gives the worse result, as expected.
 The stochastic version is able to reconstruct to some extent the equilibrium fluctuations of the big particle, caused by the motion of the cloud of small particles.
+This is demonstrated in the simulation with initial condition $Q_0 = 100$ (Figure \ref{fig:StochasticKleeman}).

 Section \ref{sec:KLdiv} shows that the KL divergence between the distributions of the detailed and reduced dynamics is the lowest for $\Psi_{mi}$, followed by $\Psi_\Sigma$, and the highest for the simplest set of reduced state variables, which explains the order of precision of those choices \cite{lof2024}.